 Celebrate Vietnam's enchanting Full Moon Festival (aka the Mid-Autumn Festival) in the picturesque riverside town of Hoi An, on this special 8 day tour which also takes in the highlights of Hanoi, heavenly Halong Bay and imperial Hue.
 Festivities are at their best in Hoi An where we'll enjoy the wonderful spectacle of thousands of lanterns being released into the night sky or cast adrift down the river.

-Saturday 07 September 2019.
-Upon arrival at Hanoi airport you will be transferred to our hotel.
+Saturday 23rd September 2023.
+Hello Hanoi!
+Arrival transfer from Hanoi airport to our hotel.
 This morning is free for you to relax or explore Vietnam's enchanting capital.
 At 2pm meet your guide and set of on foot to explore Hanoi’s captivating Old Quarter which is known as the ‘36 streets of the old Hanoi’.
 There is Silver Street, Silk Street, Comb Street, Paper Street and importantly Hang Ma street where we’ll learn about the history and traditions of Vietnam’s Full Moon Festival and perhaps sample some tasty traditional Mooncakes.

-This afternoon we will visit the spectacular Tien Ong Cave which was opened to the public in 2010, with its stunning stalagmites and stalactites.
-Later this evening back on board, watch a Vietnamese cooking demonstration held on the sundeck before settling down for a sumptuous seafood dinner.
+This afternoon we visit the spectacular Tien Ong Cave, which was opened to the public in 2010.
+Marvel at the stunning stalagmites and stalactites before we return to our junk boat for the evening.
+Watch a Vietnamese cooking demonstration on the sundeck before settling down for a sumptuous seafood dinner.

 Overnight: Halong Bay, Deluxe Junk Boat | Breakfast, Lunch, Dinner